 Proelia may take place during an aestas in any region but Rome and they must be conducted in the presence of a numen.
 If two or more numina are present and a dispute arises about which of them will oversee the proelium, the Fates will decide who serves as the presiding numen.

-Only a war deity (Mars, Phobos and Deimos) or a player who is an imperator/rex (i.e. a player in possession of legiones) or a bacchant under the direction of Dionysus/Ariadne/Silenus or a mortal player in possession of the Ring of Gyges may engage in a proelium.
-A proelium may involve only two parties, each of which consists of a player or a group of amici operating in collaboration.
+Only a war deity (Mars, Phobos, Deimos, Tyr, Wotan) or a player who is an imperator/rex (i.e. a player in possession of legiones) or a bacchant under the direction of Dionysus/Ariadne/Silenus or a mortal player in possession of the Ring of Gyges may engage in a proelium.
+A proelium may involve only two parties who are residing in the same region.
+A party consists of a player or a group of amici operating in collaboration.
 A multi-player party must have declared their amicitia to Juno and received her approval before the flagitatio in order to operate as a group; otherwise, they cannot operate collectively.
 If amici operate as a party, they fight as a single individual and cannot issue or accept flagitationes separately and they may not field more than ten (10) legiones in a proelium, no matter how many they collectively possess.
-The parties must be in the same provincia/regnum at the same time during an aestas.

 Issuing Flagitationes (Challenges to Battle)